 While the bar counter is perfect for grabbing a coffee in the morning or a drink after dark, the wooden staircase at the back leads to two mezzanine floors with wonderful river Tiber views which are made for restaurant dining.
 Read my full restaurant review of Tiberino Ristorante here.

 Every summer in Rome, around June 15 the banks of the River Tiber and Tiber Island come alive with a three-month long summer festival called Estate Romana.
 Pop-up bars, restaurants and even clubs – plus lots of artisan stalls – line the tow paths of the river from Tiber Island right up to Castel Sant Angelo and even a little beyond.

-On Tiber Island, expect to find pop-up bars and restaurants that range from semi-formal dining experiences to Moroccan-style rug lounging on cushions with small stools for tables.
+On Tiber Island, expect to find pop-up bars and restaurants that range from semi-formal dining experiences to lounge bars and casual eateries.

 Tiber Island Rome also hosts L’Isola del Cinema, an Italian-language outdoor cinema series showing the hits of the present and past, during the summer months as part of the Estate Romana festival.
 You can get a good (free) peek at the cinema screen from Ponte dei Quattro Capi, but to really enjoy the show, plan to head down onto Tiber Island and pay your entrance ticket, which can also be bought in blocks of 5 or 10 to enjoy discounts.
 Ticket prices range from €4 to €6.
 L’Isola del Cinema usually runs every night from mid June to the first few days in September, from 6 pm to 2 am.

 The history of Tiber Island is fascinating.
 Due to its location in the middle of the Tiber River or Tevere, between Ponte Palatino and Ponte Garibaldi, it always enjoyed natural isolation from the rest of the city, which is why the sick were traditionally dispatched here.